I couldn’t resist!

 Melt the butter; set aside.

 Using a whisk (or your electric mixer with the whisk attachment), whisk the eggs in a large bowl till blended.
-Pour in the buttermilk and vanilla and whisk again.
+Pour in the buttermilk, vanilla and melted butter and whisk again.
 Add the remaining dry ingredients and whisk till just combined (the batter will be a bit lumpy; that is fine).

 Pour batter into your prepared baking sheet and spread evenly – you can gently rap the pan on your counter to level further.
 Top with the berries and sprinkle with sugar.